This post may contain affiliate links.

 - 10 minutes before the bone broth is finished, add mushrooms, turmeric paste or turmeric powder.

-- Transfer bone broth to freezer-safe containers and store in the freezer until needed.
+- Transfer bone broth to freezer-safe containers and store them in the freezer until needed.

 Medicinal Mushroom Broth Recipes for Dogs